mlrun/mlrun/README.md

 We have few main elements:

 * task (run) - define the desired parameters, inputs, outputs and tracking of a run.
-Run can be created from a template and run over different `runtimes` or `runners`.
+Run can be created from a template and run over different `runtimes` or `functions`.
 * runtime - is a computation framework, we supports multiple `runtimes` such as local, kubernetes job, dask, nuclio, spark, mpijob (Horovod). runtimes may support parallelism and clustering (i.e. distribute the work among processes/containers).
-* runner - a `runtime` specific software package and attributes (e.g. image, command, args, environment, ..). runners can run one or many runs/tasks.
+* function - a `runtime` specific software package and attributes (e.g. image, command, args, environment, ..). function can run one or many runs/tasks and can be created from templates.

 example:

     task = NewRun(handler=handler, name='demo', params={'p1': 5})
-    task.with_secrets('file', 'secrets.txt').task.set_label('type', 'demo')
+    task.with_secrets('file', 'secrets.txt').set_label('type', 'demo')

-    run = new_runner(command='dask://').run(task)
+    run = new_function(command='dask://').run(task)
     print(run.artifact('model'))

-in this example the task defines our run spec (parameters, inputs, secrets, ..) . we run this task on a `dask` runner (local or clustered), and print out the result output (in this case the `model` artifact) or watch the progress of that run.
+in this example the task defines our run spec (parameters, inputs, secrets, ..) . we run this task on a `dask` function (local or clustered), and print out the result output (in this case the `model` artifact) or watch the progress of that run.

-we can run the same `task` on different runners, enabling code portability and re-use, or we can use the same `runner` to run different tasks or parameter combinations with minimal coding effort.
+we can run the same `task` on different functions, enabling code portability and re-use, or we can use the same `function` to run different tasks or parameter combinations with minimal coding effort.

-moving from run on a local notebook, to running in a container job, a scaled-out framework or an automated workflow engine like KubeFlow is seamless, just swap the runtime/runner.
+moving from run on a local notebook, to running in a container job, a scaled-out framework or an automated workflow engine like KubeFlow is seamless, just swap the runtime/function.

 ### Automated parametrization, artifact tracking and logging